joshkitt/cloud-certification/aws/aws-csaa.md

 ### AWS Step Functions
 - JSON State Machine
 - Lambda
+- __Serverless (as opposed to SWF)__

 ### Elastic Beanstalk
-Leverages other AWS services
+- Leverages other AWS services

-Only pay for the other AWS services you use
+- Only pay for the other AWS services you use

-Handles provisioning, load balancing, scaling, and monitoring
+- Handles provisioning, load balancing, scaling, and monitoring

 # Storage